irys-intern/ticket-system/README.md

 A full-stack support ticket management system built with SvelteKit, Express, PostgreSQL, and Redis.
 Supports role-based access for users, agents, and admins with a full audit trail.

-The project is split into two independent SvelteKit apps:
+The project is split into two independent SvelteKit apps and a FastAPI server:

 - **`frontend/`** — Svelte UI (pages, components, client-side logic)
 - **`backend/`** — API-only SvelteKit server (JSON endpoints, DB, auth)
+- **`nlp_service/`** — Basic NLP to predict ticket priority

 ---